revk/ESP32-EPD/README.md

 ## Weather

-You can set the weather api for https://www.weatherapi.com/ this then allows you to access `$WEATHER.` and a weather app field. e.g. `$WEATHER.current.feelslike_c` or `$WEATHER.current.condition.text`
+You can set the weather api for https://www.weatherapi.com/ this then allows you to access `$WEATHER.` and a weather app field. e.g. `${WEATHER.current.feelslike_c}C` or `$WEATHER.current.condition.text`

 Sending the `command/EPD/weather` returns current weather JSON as an `info` response.